Book of Remembrance

 Friends, Fans, Musicians & Colleagues

-269 entries.
+270 entries.

 I was lucky enough to know Jon as the dad of one of my best friends at school, Marcus.
 We...
 Read more

 I was lucky enough to know Jon as the dad of one of my best friends at school, Marcus.
-We spent many happy days at their home and both he and Barbara put up with a bunch of noisy teenagers with their typical kindness and generosity - I should apologise for the odd bottle of wine we may have drunk while they were away on tour too, but I'll blame Marcus for that 🙂 I have very fond memories of driving in Marcus car listening to Colloseum 1 and 2 on cassette tape and remember hearing him rehearse for hours and hours to hone his talent.
-I am truly saddened to hear of his passing and hope that the love and respect being expressed by so many people for Jon can bring some comfort to Barbara, Marcus and Ana.
-Best Wishes, Ian xx
+We spent many happy days at their home and both he and Barbara put up with a bunch of noisy teenagers with their typical kindness and generosity - I should apologise for the odd bottle of wine we may have drunk while they were away on tour too, but I'll blame Marcus for that 🙂

 I discovered Jon in '68 when I bought Mayall's "Bare Wires" LP.
 I was a huge Colosseum fan; kind of...
 Read more

 I discovered Jon in '68 when I bought Mayall's "Bare Wires" LP.
 I was a huge Colosseum fan; kind of unique for someone living in Idaho!
 He was definitely my inspiration to learn to play the drums; even took the 1st Colosseum album to my instructor (who was amazed.)
 I love watching clips of the reunited band on YouTube & I think Jon must've been a very likeable guy.
-I hope to "sport him a pint" when I see him in Drummer's Heaven!
+I hope to "sport him a pint" when I see him in Drummer's Heaven!...
+Collapse

 Jon was such a brilliant musician that I honestly cant say anything that has not already been said.
 Obviously he...
 Read more